SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 - Request: DELETE /{collection}/{id}/transfers/latest
 - Request message: Optional Transfer Reject request
 - Response message: Transfer cancel response message.
-- OK status code: 200 (OK)
+- OK status code: 204 (No Content)

+The new sponsoring client MUST use the HTTP DELETE method to cancel a requested transfer.
 The semantics of the HTTP DELETE method are determined by the role of the client sending the request.
-For the new sponsoring client the DELETE method is defined as "cancel transfer".

-The new sponsoring client MUST use the HTTP DELETE method to cancel a requested transfer.
+The server MAY return an empty message body when the transfer was cancelled without an error.
+The server MUST return 204 (No Content) if the transfer resource was deleted successfully.

-Example Cancel request:
+Example request:

 ```
 C: DELETE /repp/v1/domains/example.nl/transfers/latest HTTP/2